habedi/cogitator/examples/README.md

 ```

 > [!NOTE]
-> Examples should be run in the root directory of the repository.
+> Examples should be run from the root directory of the repository.